 The topcolour is to be a rich and warm golden-orange colour.
 The colour of the entire cavy should be of an even shade all over and free from flakiness, shading as well as odd coloured hairs.

-Eyes: Dark brown Ears: Flesh pink, preferably without any pigmentation Pads: Flesh pink, preferably without any pigmentation Toenails: Horn-coloured
+Eyes: Ears: Pads: Toenails: Dark brown Flesh pink Flesh pink Horn-coloured